MRaffl98/research-analyzer/README.md

 - Make the streamlit app more interactive, easier to use for your specific use case, etc.

-In addition, it is possible to change the way the data is stored and accessed, i.e. move away from GitHub releases and use better suited storage solution instead.
+In addition, it is possible to change the way the data is stored and accessed, i.e. move away from GitHub releases and use a better suited storage solution instead.